DFKI-NI/mir_robot/README.md

 You can try if it works with other versions, but these are the ones that are known to work.

-It also supports the MiR hook with a connected cart (docking the cart is not simulated).
+It also supports the MiR hook with a connected cart (docking the cart and hook movements like lifting/tilting are not simulated).

 :warning: **Do NOT update to the upcoming version 3.0; it is very well possible that this repo will no longer work with this version!**